EventStore/documentation/docs/server/5.0.9/server/clustering/node-roles.md

 # Cluster node roles

-Every node in an EventStoreDB cluster can have one of three roles.
+Every node in an EventStoreDB cluster can have one of three roles: Leader, Follower and Clone.

+All writes are executed by the Leader node unconditionally, confirmed by a number of other nodes, described on the [acknowledgement](./acknowledgements.md) page.
+Subscription clients can connect to Follower or Clone nodes to offload reads from the Leader node.

 ## Leader